Azure/sg-aks-workshop/day2-operations/README.md

 ## Resource Management

 One of the important task of day 2 operations is resource management.
-Resource Management consist of maintaining adequate resources to serve your workloads.
-Kubernetes provides built in mechanisms to provide both soft and hard limits on CPU and Memory.
+Resource Management consists of maintaining adequate resources to serve your workloads.
+Kubernetes provides built-in mechanisms to provide both soft and hard limits on CPU and Memory.
 It's important to understand how these request and limits work as it will ensure you provide adequate resource utilization for your cluster.

 __Requests__ are what the container is guaranteed to get.
 If a container requests a resource then Kubernetes will only schedule it on a node that satisfies the request. __Limits__, on the other hand, ensure a container never goes above a certain configured value.
 The container is only allowed to go up to this limit, and then it is restricted.

 When a container does hit the limit there is different behavior from when it hits a memory limit vs a CPU limit.
 With a memory limit the container will be killed and you'll see an "Out Of Memory Error".
 When a CPU limit is hit it will just start throttling the CPU vs restarting the container.

-It's also important to understand how Kubernetes assigns QoS classes when scheduling pods, as it hav an effect on pod scheduling and eviction.
+It's also important to understand how Kubernetes assigns QoS classes when scheduling pods, as it has an effect on pod scheduling and eviction.
 Below is the different QoS classes that can be assigned when a pod is scheduled:

 - **QoS class of Guaranteed:**
   - Every Container in the Pod must have a memory limit and a memory request, and they must be the same.
   - Every Container in the Pod must have a CPU limit and a CPU request, and they must be the same.

 - **QoS class of Burstable**
-  - The Pod does not meet the criteria for QoS class Guaranteed.
+  - The Pod does not meet the criteria for QoS class **Guaranteed*.
   - At least one Container in the Pod has a memory or CPU request.

 - **QoS class of Best Effort**
   - For a Pod to be given a QoS class of BestEffort, the Containers in the Pod must not have any memory or CPU limits or requests.

-Below shows a diagram depicting QoS based on request and limits.
+Below shows a diagram depicting QoS based on requests and limits.

 ![QoS](./img/qos.png)

 **Failure to set limits for memory on pods can lead to a single pod starving the cluster of memory.**

-If you want to ensure every pod get at least a default request/limit, you can set a **LimitRange** on a namespace.
-If you preform the following command you can see in our cluster we have a LimitRange set on the Dev namespace.
+If you want to ensure every pod gets at least a default request/limit, you can set a **LimitRange** on a namespace.
+If you perform the following command you can see in our cluster we have a LimitRange set on the Dev namespace.

 ```bash
 # Check Limit Ranges in Dev Namespace